 Add a Statement Piece

 Need a major update?
 Try an oversized piece of artwork that makes a statement.
 Or, for a more eclectic look, consider propping up a large piece of artwork against the wall.
 Hanging a large, oversized mirror can also make a statement and help small rooms appear larger.
 Did you know that artwork has the ability to make a small room look bigger.

 For a simple refresh that takes very little time, replace the hardware on drawers and cabinets.
 Try brass pulls for an on-trend look on a media console, or wooden pulls for a farmhouse look.
 Take inspiration from the best modern cabinet hardware.

 Sometimes refreshing a room is as simple as rearranging some furniture.
 Try something new, such as using an open bookshelf as a room divider or move the couch away from the wall for a different seating arrangement.
 Opening up the space or simply using it in a different can make it feel like a new room.
-However, beware the ways you’re arranging your furniture all wrong.

 Move Display Items to a New Spot